CHSS Advice Line

 “As part of the campaign for better pulmonary rehab, I felt people were genuinely listening to what I had to say about the condition and how it feels to live with it.
 It made me feel everything was worthwhile.”

-If you know about an issue people living with chest, heart or stroke conditions are facing and think we should take action, let us know by emailing us at email@example.com or by filling out the contact form below.
+If you know about an issue people living with chest, heart or stroke conditions or Long Covid are facing and think we should take action, let us know by emailing us at firstname.lastname@example.org or by filling out the contact form below.
 You can help us shape the future of services across Scotland.